Gloss finish Kitchen Cabinets 1

 What is Laminate:

-Laminate is the name of the outside layer.
+Laminate (also called Formica) is the name of the outside layer.
 They are made from a blend of particleboard, resin, and paper materials that are bonded together and then covered with a laminate coating.
 This creates a durable and stylish finish that can withstand wear and tear, making it a great option for busy households.
 Laminate is a surface material made from paper and resin, pressed together under heat.
 The quality of the laminate used can greatly affect the end product.
 High-pressure laminate (HPL), manufactured under 1400psi, will provide a strong and durable finish, less likely to chip and crack over time.
 Low-pressure laminate is less expensive, but also less durable, so it’s important to consider your needs and budget when choosing the right laminate for your project.

 => Read more: Laminate Wood Cabinets: Pros and Cons